Artificial intelligence in driving aids, for more intelligent cars

 Inside augmented vehicles, AI is gradually finding its way into multimedia systems to meet our needs and even anticipate them.

-In other words, the computing power of AI boosts both speed and efficiency, whether activating a safety device or verifying the reliability of information displayed on the dashboard.
+In other words, AI improves the interpretation of sensor information, whether for triggering safety equipment or ensuring the reliability of information displayed on the dashboard.

 Let's take the example of Intelligent Speed Assistance (ISA).
 Compulsory in France since July 2024, it displays traffic signs on the dashboard.
-On Renault Group vehicles, AI is used to improve the pertinence of road sign recognition by the sensors at the front of the vehicle.
-To achieve this, it analyses the data saved by the ECU, based on millions of photos of real road signs.
+On Renault Group vehicles, AI is used to improve the performance of road sign recognition by the camera located above the rear-view mirror To achieve this, it analyses the images taken by the camera thanks to an AI trained on millions of photos of real road signs.

 Which driving aids use AI?

 Applied to the automotive industry, AI cannot simply be an add-on.
 It has to play a real role and meet a genuine need.
-The type of AI used in Renault Group driving aids is therefore mature, proven, unconnected and 100% safe.
+The type of AI used in Renault Group driving aids is therefore mature, proven, fully integrated and validated over millions of kilometres.

 For security reasons, the AI used onboard Renault Group vehicle cannot update itself or perform any action/command that is not in the “rules” of its settings.

-The best-known and most popular type of AI is so-called "generative" AI, which is connected and learning-based (experts refer to a neural network).
-This is the type of AI used, for example, by Large Language Models or LLMs (i.e. conversational agents using AI to generate texts) such as ChatGPT.
+Today, the best-known and most popular type of AI is so-called "generative" AI, which is learning-based (created by the famous neural networks).
+This is the type of AI used by Large Language Models or LLMs (i.e. conversational agents using AI to generate texts) such as ChatGPT.
+Although it is extremely valuable for accelerating and improving the quality of software development, it is not yet used for driving aids.
+However, other types of AI are used for this purpose.

-In Renault Group vehicles, such as New Clio, AI is present in:
+In Renault Group vehicles, such as New Clio, AI is is used to interpret camera signals and extract the information necessary for the operation of driver assistance systems:

 A new AI-based facial recognition system